Open access peer-reviewed chapter - ONLINE FIRST

 2.2.1 Liquid samples

-Water samples were collected in bottles with special care avoiding the air trapping followed by sealing with teflon lined screw caps, kept in ice, and transported to the laboratory before 24 h.
-The liquid sample is collected near from agricultural area.
+Water samples were collected in bottles with special care avoiding air trapping, followed by sealing with Teflon-lined screw caps, kept in ice and transported to the laboratory before 24 h.
+The liquid sample is collected near the agricultural area.
 The liquid samples were stored at 3°C for spectrophotometric analysis.

 2.2.2 Solid samples

-The solid samples potato, soyabean, peanut, wheat grain, pea, banana, mango, papaya and environmental soil were collected using clean polyethylene bags and wash several times with distilled water.
-The samples were cut small pieces and dried in hot-air-oven around 40 min.
+The solid samples of potato, soybean, peanut, wheat grain, pea, banana, mango, papaya and environmental soil were collected using clean polyethylene bags and washed several times with distilled water.
+The samples were cut into small pieces and dried in hot-air oven for around 40 min.
 The samples were crushed with a pestle and homogenized.
-After this, 5.0 g vegetables and soil sample were added in 50 mL water and kept overnight at room temp.
-The next day, the sample was gently mixed with 50 mL ethanol and then centrifuged at 12,000 rpm for 15 minutes.
-The supernatant part of the vegetable sample were filtered through a 0.45 mm Whatman filter paper.
-And stored at 3°C for 24 hours.
-Finally, the prepared agricultural and environmental soil samples were used for the quantitative determination of organochlorine (pyraclostrobin) using para-amino sulphonic acid (PAS) as a coupling reagent in spectrophotometric analysis.
+After this, 5.0 g of vegetables and soil samples were added to 50 mL water and kept overnight at room temperature.
+The next day, the sample was gently mixed with 50 mL ethanol and then centrifuged at 12000 rpm for 15 minutes.
+The supernatant part of the vegetable sample was filtered through a 0.45 mm Whatman filter paper and stored at 3°C for 24 hours.
+Finally, the prepared agricultural and environmental soil samples were used to quantitatively determine organochlorine (pyraclostrobin) using para-amino sulfonic acid (PAS) as a coupling reagent in spectrophotometric analysis.

 2.3 Spectrophotometric determination of pyraclostrobin using coupling reagent